GEOFF KAGAN TRENCHARD

 Geoff Kagan Trenchard's poems have been published in Word Riot, The

-for Urban Word NYC, he taught weekly poetry workshops in the foster
+for Urban Word NYC, he has taught weekly poetry workshops in the foster

 care center at Bellevue.
 He has also taught creative writing workshops in